Meet the Author

 Her early years in the U.S., including her work with a legal newspaper agency and real estate firms, inspired her debut memoir, Unexpected America, which explores the challenges immigrants face.
 She later built a 25-year career in real estate, including 23 years as a licensed broker.
 That chapter of her life is the focus of her second book, Entangled in America.

 In 2014, Wanjirũ left real estate to pursue writing full-time.
-She has since authored seven books—with the eighth due in late 2025—that explore themes of identity, resilience, and justice.
+She has since authored seven books that explore themes of identity, resilience, and justice.
 Her works include Years of Shame, which addresses female genital mutilation; Beyond Conscious Self, a travel memoir; and New Beginning, a personal essay on spiritual transformation.

 Wanjirũ is also a dedicated philanthropist, passionate about education.
 She is a member of the San Diego Writers and Editors Guild, the Rotary Club, and a lifetime member of the Friends of the San Diego Public Library.
 She lives in California and visits her family in Kenya when she can.